nitrado/terraform-provider-ec/docs/resources/armada_armada_v1.md

 - `container_port` (Number) ContainerPort is the port that is being opened on the specified container's process.
 - `protection_protocol` (Block List, Max: 1) ProtectionProtocol is the optional name of the protection protocol being used. (see [below for nested schema](#nestedblock--spec--template--spec--containers--ports--protection_protocol))
 - `protocol` (String) Protocol is the network protocol being used.
 Defaults to UDP.
-TCP and TCPUDP are other options.
+TCP is the other option.

 <a id="nestedblock--spec--template--spec--containers--ports--protection_protocol"></a>
 ### Nested Schema for `spec.template.spec.containers.ports.protection_protocol`